grrowl/redux-scuttlebutt/README.md

     uri: 'http://localhost:3000',
   }))
 }
 ```

 It wraps your store's root reducer (to store history), `getState` (to return the
 current state in history) and `dispatch` (to connect to peers).

-If you're using the redux devtools enhancer, it must come *after* the redux-
+If you're using the redux dev-tools enhancer, it must come *after* the redux-
-scuttlebutt enhancer (or scuttlebutt will try to emit `PERFORM_ACTION` across
+scuttlebutt enhancer (or scuttlebutt will emit `PERFORM_ACTION` actions over the
-the network)
+network).

 ## options